hetida/hetida-designer/docs/datatypes/multitsframes.md

 ## External: Adapter System
 ### Manual Input / Direct Provisioning [[Link]](../adapter_system/manual_input.md)
-To define a MultiTSFrame a json of the following format can be defined:
+A simple json representation of a MultiTSFrame is the following format:

 ```json
 {